I'm In Love with Someone Who Isn't My Spouse. What Do I Do?

 Is my marriage over?

 That doesn't mean that 20 percent of adults are acting on those feelings, though.
-Falling in love with another person while married is acceptable, but following through on those feelings and engaging in an affair certainly isn't.
+Experiencing attraction for another person while married is acceptable, but following through on those feelings and engaging in an affair certainly isn't.
 One study indicated that most people who develop feelings for someone other than their partner never communicate those feelings to the person of interest.
 The same study also found that almost none of the participants expected their feelings to develop into intimate encounters or relationships.

 Merely fantasizing about someone other than a spouse is even more common.
 Research indicates that 98 percent of men and 80 percent of women have fantasized about someone other than their partner in the last two months.
 Attraction among coworkers is also frequent.
 Evidence suggests that nearly half of those surveyed have a work spouse or someone with whom they are a close friend and behave in a manner similar to a married couple.